Vote buying: Prevalence

+Europe

+Hungary

+Some vote buying without vote monitoring has been reported.

+Moldova

+400 Moldovan citizens were investigated for allegedly receiving money to vote for a determined candidate in the first round of the 2024 Moldovan presidential election and to choose the "no" option in the 2024 Moldovan European Union membership constitutional referendum.
+Those found guilty would have been fined 37,000 Moldovan lei (over 1,900 euros at the time), but they were given the option of getting away with it if they cooperated with the authorities.

 Latin America

 The 2010 and 2012 surveys for the Americas Barometer showed that 15% of surveyed voters in Latin America had been offered something of value in exchange for voting a particular way.

 Argentina

 Vote buying and the overall practice of clientelism is widespread in Argentina.
 According to Simeon Nichter, one of the main perpetrators of these illegal activities were the Peronist party.
 The relationship between voters and Peronist candidates allegedly are such that voters are offered particular goods, services, favours or monetary compensation in exchange for their political support for the party.
 These rewards could include a job, medicine, a roof, clothing, foods, and other goods or services.
 The case of Argentina in particular in that it relies heavily on face-to-face and day-to-day interactions between "brokers" who act as middlemen and voters.
 Since many of the communities in Argentina are ridden with poverty and are in need of these particular resources, it is these communities that have statistically shown to be in a certain demographic that were targeted for voted buying.
 Additionally, vote buying in this region focuses on citizens who are not strongly in favour or opposed to the political machine, and whose political loyalty does not necessarily lie with one party or another.
 In this way, vote buying acts as a mechanism to sway the decisions of weakly opposed voters.

 In a study done by Susan C. Stokes, she finds that the brokers in these communities are known to all the citizens and have access to the necessary resources from the municipality.
 They maintain relationships with the voters and grant them rewards and favours continuously in order to keep the party they work for in the office.
 This is one main explanation for why many lower-income voters are seen voting for populist leaders, as well as authoritarian ones.
 Many citizens view these brokers as positive pillars in their lives and have the utmost respect for the help they distribute.
 However, others view them as hands of corruption.
 Stokes further explains that the capacity of these brokers is constrained due to the fact that they can only maintain this type of transactional relationship with a limited number of voters.
 Furthermore, the brokers have the additional responsibility of maintaining trusting and solid relationships with their resource suppliers.
 Without these strong ties, they would have no means through which to carry out vote-buying practices.